claire-chan/document-scanner-javascript/README.md

 ##### Customizing Apply Button Callback

 The `onFinish` callback is triggered after the user's corrections have been applied.
-For example, the code below displays the corrected image in a `resultContainer` after the user clicks "**Apply**":
+For example, the code below displays the corrected image in a `resultContainer` after the user clicks "Apply":

 ```javascript
 const documentScanner = new Dynamsoft.DocumentScanner({